A Survey on Multimodal Disinformation Detection: Multimodal Factuality Prediction

 \section{Multimodal Factuality Prediction}

 In this section, we focus on the first aspect of disinformation -- {\em factuality}.
-Automatic detection of factual claims is important to debunk the spread of misleading information.
-It is crucial to identify factuality of the statements that can mislead people.
-A large body of work has been devoted to automatically detecting factuality from textual content to debunk misleading information.
-Such claims are expressed and disseminated with other modalities (e.g., image, speech, video) and propagated through different social networks.
-This section summarizes relevant studies that explore all modalities except text-only modality as text is commonly used with other modalities.
+Automatic detection of factual claims is important to debunk the spread of misleading information, as it is crucial to detect the factuality of statements that can mislead people.
+A large body of work has been devoted to fact-checking textual claims but such claims are often expressed and disseminated together with other modalities such as images, speech, and video, and are further propagated through social networks.
+We summarize relevant studies in Table \ref{tab:related_studies_factuality}.